TobiasWallner/Lime/modules/utf8_string/README.md

 + `utf8::string`: stores a string of utf8 symbols.
 Is derived from std::basic_string
 + `utf8::string_view`: stores a view to the string.
 Is derived from std::basic_string_view

+note that utf8 char will store utf8 codepoints always as utf8.
+It will internally not convert them back and forth between utf32 and utf8.